ejalbos/project-unshredder/README.md

 Trying to solve the engineering challange posed by this website: http://instagram-engineering.tumblr.com/post/12651721845/instagram-engineering-challenge-the-unshredder

-It reads in the file (provided) and breaks it up into slices (tried the part about automatically finding the breaks but not as obvious as I thought).
+It reads in the file (provided) and breaks it up into slices of known size.
-Along the way various info printed.
+Along the way various info is printed.

-Finally, writes out all the 2-slices and then the final reconstructed image.

-NOTE: Now can find where the image cylinder should be broken in order to know which slice to start with.

-##

-more details to come:
-- can shred originals
-- can unshred via rake command
+The image output is:
+- tentative matched pairs (to show what the alroithm is matching up)
+- and aggregate of the matched pairs (for easier viewing)
+- the unshredded image

+You can shred your own images (see the rake 'shred' task) and try the unshredder on them.

 ## Running It